siddi582/GDPPredictor/README.md

 Will be running 2 machines learning models, predicting GDP over using socio-economic indicators(2019-2023);

 ## Machine Learning:
-We performed a couple of models, but found the best accuracy with the Random Forest model.
+We performed a variety of models including Unsupervised Machine Learning, but found the best accuracy with regression in the form of the Random Forest model.

 ## Visualizations:
 1. How GDP affected CPI